wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 permalink: query_language_statistical_functions_anomalies.html
 summary: Learn how to use simple functions and statistical functions in Wavefront Query Language expressions to detect anomalies.
 ---
-Anything that is different than "normal" can be an anomaly.
-Say you have a set of data points that span across a certain range, there are multiple ways to define which points of these set can be treated as normal and which should be identified as abnormal.
-These abnormal points if cross a certain threshold would in turn create an "anomaly" in the behavior of a certain time-series or a signal.
-If you are interested and want to learn more about anomaly and its detection see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/) and the following video:
+Anomalies can indicate that something's about to go wrong in your environment.
+If you have a set of data points that span across a certain range, you can define which points of these set can be treated as normal and which should be identified as abnormal.
+If points cross a certain threshold, they create an anomaly.
+To learn more about anomaly detection, see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/) and the following video:

 [Wavefront Demo 6 - Anomaly Detection](https://youtu.be/I-Z9d94Zi7Y)

-You can examine trends using simple functions or statistical functions.
+You can use simple functions or statistical functions to examine trends that might result in an anomaly.
 * Simple functions can give insight into rate of change and trends.
-* Statistical functions like mean, median, range, standard deviation, and inter-quartile range are great to understand the central tendency and the variability in your dataset.
-You can then decide how much variability is normal and then whatever datasets cross a certain threshold or do not fall in this normal set would be detected as an anomaly.
+* Statistical functions like mean, median, range, standard deviation, and inter-quartile range are great for understandstanding trends and variability in your dataset.
+You can decide how much variability is normal.
+When datasets cross a certain threshold, they are detected as an anomaly.

 ## Simple Functions
-A great way to do dynamic anomaly detection based on your own data’s performance is a query like the following:
+A great way to do dynamic anomaly detection is a query like the following:
 ``${data} / lag(10m.${data})``
 The result shows a 10 minute range of change as a ratio.
 You can change the time period to 1d or 30m to get the information you need.

 This query calculates a rate of change between the current data and data from the series’ past performance.
 This results in a ratio of the current metric now against the past data.
-This ration helps you detect short-term changes, or day-by-day, or even week-by-week changes.
+This ratio helps you detect short-term changes, day-by-day changes, or even week-by-week changes.

 ## Mean and Median
 The `mean` and `median` functions can help you understand the tendency of the data.

-Mean gives you the average of set of values.
-Median gives you the number found in the middle of the set of values.
+Use `mean` to get the average, that is, the number found in the middle of a set of values.
+The mean value is affected and fluctuates easily even with single outlier.
 The `median` function is more robust in dealing with outliers than `mean` because outliers tend to move the mean towards the outlier value.

-The mean value is affected and fluctuates easily even with single outlier.
-You can see here how `mean` and `median` behave in case of sudden spikes in the http requests hitting a particular host.
+Cosider the following queries that examinehow `mean` and `median` behave in case of sudden spikes in the http requests hitting a particular host:

+data:
+`ts(test.http.requests, host=web493.corp.wavefront.com)`

+mean:
+`mavg(10m, ${data})`

+median:
+`median(10m, ${data})`

+The screen shot below shows the corresponding Wavefront chart:
 * If you consider these spikes as anomalies, use `mean` as your function to catch all similar deviations or variability.
 * If you consider the spikes as noise and want to ignore one-off spikes, use `median`, which is less sensitive to outliers or variations like these, and shows only show sustained dips.